Amazon itself is even putting support into regular household appliances and products.

 Alexa enabled cars and in-car accessories

 Amazon's Alexa assistant has been making its way into cars for a while now.
-Various manufacturers including BMW, Seat and Mercedes have previously announced the integration of Alexa with new models and vehicles coming in 2018.
+Various manufacturers including BMW, Seat and Mercedes have previously announced the integration of Alexa with new models and vehicles coming this year and beyond.
 These designs will include the ability to control the in-car navigation and infotainment systems but also on some cars even the ability to lock, unlock and remotely start vehicles using Alexa.

 Other companies have been working on ways to get Alexa capable devices into your vehicle without the need to buy a new car.
 We've seen hand-gesture interaction with Logitech ZeroTouch, an Alexa-powered GPS navigation system from Garmin, as well as a voice-controlled music streaming device from Muse.